ryandusseau/knowbe4-overdue/README.md

 ## Disclaimer
 The materials here are provided as-is and come with no warranty or guarantees for any environment.
 You should review all materials carefully before use to determine whether it is appropriate for your environment.
 Where necessary, use a test environment or set policies in Report mode to monitor their effect.
 Exercise caution with lockout policies by creating breakglass/exemption conditions.

+A basic understanding of each of the Requirements is recommended, as well as basic understanding of Powershell.

 ## Set up

 1. In **KnowBe4**, create a smart group that will identify users who are overdue on a particular training campaign.
 Take note of the group ID (in the URL). *NOTE: You will be able to add as many groups into the ps1 script as needed, for example if you create a unique overdue group per training campaign.*